 The minehunting vessel illuminates the water column with its sonar and guides a workboat (Geminini dinghy) to a position vertically above the Mine Like Object and a diver descends to identify it.

-If the object is considered to be a hazard to navigation, the diver returns with a demolition charge (Mine Disposal Weapon) to destroy it.
+If the object is considered to be a hazard to navigation, the GPS position is recorded and a diver returns with a demolition charge (Mine Disposal Weapon) to destroy or disable it.

 Minehunting significantly reduces the risk to the crews of mine counter measures vessels, by enabling them to stay outside suspected dangerous waters and to investigate, classify, then dispose of, the threat of “Mine-Like Objects”, ideally from a safe distance.
 Current research aims to improve the economics of this concept by replacing the vessel that ventures into the minefield by an “intelligent remotely operated underwater vehicle” (ROV).
 Historical and marine researchers, the oil and gas industry, salvage engineers, hydrographers and treasure seekers began to take TV and mechanical grabs underwater in the mid-1960’s, so it was not surprising that this technology was soon also applied in the world of mine countermeasures.